 The premise of social media job scams is simple:

-Anyone with a phone who could spend x amount of time on Twitter, Instagram, Facebook, or another social media platform can make $300, $500, $900 per day online.
+Anyone with a phone who could spend x amount of time posting, liking, or commenting on Twitter, Instagram, Facebook, or any other social media platform can make $300, $500, $900 per day online.

 Here’s the catch: you have to sign up for a scam company’s “system” or “program” that comes with a monthly fee to be able to start earning.